What is a voucher?

 Open Vouchers

-This program supports commercial horticulture businesses in the Gnangara groundwater allocation plan area to obtain expert advice on water use efficiency.
-Vouchers fund certified irrigation specialists to audit properties, design efficient irrigation systems, and provide written advice on technologies and cropping strategies to improve water use efficiency.
+This program provides vouchers to commercial horticulture businesses in the Gnangara groundwater allocation plan area to engage certified irrigation specialists.
+Specialists conduct property audits, design efficient irrigation systems, and provide written advice on technologies, soil amendments, and cropping strategies to improve water use efficiency.

 A program delivered by 2XE Pty.
 Ltd. that helps small and family businesses increase their knowledge of environmental sustainability and adopt sustainable practices to reduce emissions.
-The program includes one-on-one sustainability consultations and a subsidised Business Sustainability Assessment ($500 ex GST) to develop a clear action plan with financial benefits.
+The program includes a free one-on-one sustainability consultation followed by an optional detailed Sustainability Assessment at a subsidised cost of $500 (ex GST) to develop a clear action plan and understand financial benefits.

 This program provides South Australian small businesses with sustainability support including workshops and assessments to help them understand environmental sustainability, reduce emissions, and adapt to a net zero carbon future.
 Eligible businesses can attend 3-hour regional workshops and access a subsidised sustainability assessment at $500 (ex GST) to develop tailored actions for reducing carbon emissions.